 Experimental reproducibility is a cornerstone of the scientific method.
 As computing has grown into a powerful tool for scientific inquiry, computational reproducibility has been one of the core assumptions underlying scientific computing.
 With “traditional” single-core CPUs, documenting a numerical result was relatively straightforward.
 However, hardware developments over the past several decades have made it almost impossible to ensure computational reproducibility or to even fully document a computation without incurring a severe loss of performance.
 This loss of reproducibility started when systems combined parallelism (e.g., clusters) with non-determinism (e.g., single-core CPUs with out-of-order execution).
 It has accelerated with recent architectural trends towards platforms with increasingly large numbers of processing elements, namely multicore CPUs and compute accelerators (GPUs, Intel Xeon Phi, FPGAs).

 Programmers targeting these platforms rely on tools and libraries to produce codes or execute them efficiently.
 As a result, codes can run efficiently, but have execution details that can be impossible to predict and are often very difficult to understand after execution.
-Furthermore, parallel implementations often result in code with varying execution orders between runs, leading to nonreproducible computations.
+Furthermore, parallel implementations often result in code with varying execution orders between runs, leading to non-reproducible computations.
 The underlying reasons are that (1) the hardware and system software allocate parallel work in ways that are not always specifiable at compile time and (2) the execution often proceeds in an opportunistic manner with the execution order changing between runs.
-As such, floating-point computations, which are non-commutative, can have different execution orders and execute on different processing elements between runs, leading to runs with varying results as a matter of fact.
+As such, floating-point computations, which are not commutative and associative, can have different execution orders and execute on different processing elements between runs, leading to runs with varying results as a matter of fact.
 The predictability of systems is further complicated by two issues that are becoming more critical as systems grow in scale: (1) interconnect systems with latencies that are often outside the control of programmers and (2) reliability as the mean time between failure (MTBF) is now measured in hours on large systems.
 This situation seriously affects the ability to rely on scientific computations as a metrological substitute for experimentation!

-The workshop is meant to address the scope of the problems of numerical and computational reproducibility in HPC in general and those anticipated as we scale to Exascale machines in the next decade.
+The workshop is meant to address the scope of the problems of numerical reproducibility in HPC in general and those anticipated as we scale to Exascale machines in the next decade.
 We initially seek contributions of extended abstracts (two pages) in the areas of computational reproducibility in HPC from academic, government, and industry stakeholders.
 Areas of interest include, but are not limited to:

-Papers submitted to the workshop will be refereed.
+Papers submitted to the workshop will be reviewed.
 The referees will select the papers that will be presented in the workshop.
 In addition, a group of papers will be published in a special issue of the International Journal of High-Performance Computing and Applications (IJHPCA) devoted to Computational Reproducibility.
 Please note that papers submitted to the IJHPCA for the CRE2018 special issue must fall within the IJHPCA’s editorial scope.
 This primarily means that all papers for the special issue have relevance to high-performance computing.

 E-mail: numerical.reproducibility.at.nist.gov (replace “.at.” by “@”)